Good-Boy-Associates/C-101/src/algorithms/sorting/readme.md

 - `heap_sort.c`: Contains the implementation of the heap sort algorithm.
 - `merge_sort.c`: Contains the implementation of the merge sort algorithm.
 - `quick_sort.c`: Contains the implementation of the quick sort algorithm.
+- `counting_sort.c`: Contains the implementation of the counting sort algorithm.
+- `bogo_sort.c`: Contains the implementation of the bogo sort algorithm.

 ## Usage